 This course concentrates on the core principles that underpin Science and Engineering.
-We focus on developing your scientific and analytical skills, whilst linking them to some of the most pressing problems facing Mankind, such as renewable energy, healthcare and climate change.
-The course is designed to be both intensive and challenging, and will provide you with skills that are highly valued by Universities.
+We focus on developing your scientific and analytical skills, whilst linking them to some of the most pressing problems facing the world today, such as renewable energy, healthcare and climate change.
+The course is designed to be both intensive and challenging, and will provide you with skills that are highly valued by universities.

 The flexibility of the Science stream provides you with a range of options for continuing study and will equip you with the skills needed to enter undergraduate courses in areas such as Engineering, Chemical Engineering or the Life Sciences, depending on the options you choose.